No Left Turn Unstoned in La Honda

 It’s been extensively renovated since I was here some 25 years ago.
 Apparently there are new owners.
 Kesey had to sell the place in 1997 to pay an out-of-court settlement to a San Mateo County sheriff’s deputy who suffered severe neck injuries after falling off the bridge.

 Kesey’s life wasn’t particularly easy after the 1960s.
-He never published another book with the same impact or power as his first, although Sometimes a Great Notion, which he finished writing right here in La Honda, is also an excellent book.
+He never published another book with the same impact or power as his first.
+Although Sometimes a Great Notion, which he finished in La Honda, is also an excellent novel.
 In 1984, his son Jed was killed in an automobile accident and by many accounts this had a profound impact on Kesey.
 His last important publication before his death on Nov.
 10, 2001 was an essay in Rolling Stone calling for peace in the wake of 9/11.

 That said, he had a far better run than Kurt Cobain.